Non-Smooth Solutions of the Navier-Stokes Equation and their Means

 \section{The Mean}

-The mean $\mathcal{M}(u)$, defined in the vector spherical harmonic space $\mathcal{H}$ is a sum of three separate scalar spherical harmonics means.
+The mean $\mathcal{M}(u)$, defined in the vector Fourier space $\mathcal{H}$ is a sum of three separate means.
 One is defined in the energy expansion and the other two are the $\pm$ oriented enstrophy expansions.
 The $\pm$ vorticity orientation reduces to two separate formulas for the mean $\mathcal{M}(u)$.
-The energy expansion has no dependance on vorticity, so that the energy mean can be determined independently of the spherical harmonics $m$ values.